bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ### Naenkian Family
-Since Tek talks through its root system and spores, the godtree did not teach any tongue to the [barkskin](../kins/barkskin.md).
+Since Tek talks through its root system and spores, the god-tree did not teach any tongue to the [barkskin](../kins/barkskin.md).
 They were, however, later taught verbal language by the imates, establishing communication between the two kins.
 Barkskins learned a modified version of Babazano adapted to their unique morphology, which turned into the _naenkian family_.

 **Gannagian**, sometimes referred to as Old Knaenese, is the first tongue forked from Babazano.
 Lacking teeth and lips, barkskins communicate only with their alveolar ridge and palate, and as such Gannagian words have very rough sounds, and are hard to learn for members of the other kins.
 Gannagian is only spoken in Gannag<!-- TODO.
 Link. -->, and is the basis for the gannagian apomantic system<!-- TODO.
 Link. -->.